A magazine ad for a telecommunications company,

 Assessment: Complaint Not upheld

-pricing and subject matter, which included technical matters and topics that would not be of particular interest to children.
+given its pricing and subject matter, which included technical matters and topics that would not be of particular interest to children.
 It was targeted at IT professionals and adults with an interest in computer software.
-Therefore, we considered that the magazine
+Therefore, we considered

 The UK's new internet censorship rules banning much mainstream porn content don't always ban face-sitting, ATVOD said in a closed newsletter disseminated yesterday.

-and all the trivially prohibited bits obligingly cut out.
+rating and all the trivially prohibited bits obligingly cut out.
 (Which is probably one of the intentions of the new law).
 Of course the rub is then that there are relatively few official R18s.
-A British website offering a few hundred censored videos would be
+A British website offering a few hundred censored

 UK media censor Ofcom has issued a revised designation allowing ATVOD the powers it needs to enforce the new rules.